 Learn how to read ancient Egyptian hieroglyphs!
 The classical language of ancient Egypt, Middle Egyptian was spoken ca. 2000–1600 BCE and remained an important written language for the rest of ancient Egyptian history.
 Students will learn the hieroglyphic writing system, vocabulary, and grammar of one of the oldest known languages and read excerpts from stories, royal monuments, tomb inscriptions, and amulets.
 By the end of this course, students will be able to decipher textual portions of many monuments and objects in museums.
-This course may also be taken on its own, but it also serves as the first of a two-semester sequence.
+This course may also be taken on its own, and it also serves as the first of a two-semester sequence.
 No prerequisites.

 EGYT 1320.
 Introduction to Classical Hieroglyphic Egyptian Writing and Language (Middle Egyptian II).

 Continuation of a two-semester sequence spent learning the signs, vocabulary, and grammar of one of the oldest languages known.
 By the end of this introductory year, students read authentic texts of biographical, historical, and literary significance.
 The cornerstone course in the Department of Egyptology - essential for any serious work in this field and particularly recommended for students in archaeology, history, classics, and religious studies.
 Prerequisite: EGYT 1310.